Edwin van Leeuwen

 veski innovation fellow

-Edwin was awarded a veski innovation fellowship in April 2010.
+Professor Edwin van Leeuwen was awarded a veski innovation fellowship in April 2010.

 The question of how we meet future growth in power demand while reducing CO2 emissions is one the key challenges of our time.